 A new study from NASA and the National Center for Atmospheric Research (NCAR) asserts that the world’s tropical rainforests might just be the best defense we have against the climate change causing greenhouse gas emissions.
 According to NASA and NCAR, the world’s tropical rainforests can absorb a massive 1.4 billion tons out of the 2.5 billion tons of carbon dioxide that are naturally absorbed by the earth’s natural systems.

 While it seems that world’s tropical forests may play a critical role in slowing (or with our help, stoping) climate change, there is a catch.
-There is a limit to the amount of carbon that a forest can absorb, based on the number of trees in tact and the availability of water which enables the trees to grow.
-Forests take in carbon dioxide during the process of photosynthesis and create oxygen, but studies of the world’s northern forests indicates that trees above the tropical regions cannot absorb as much carbon dioxide as they could in the past.
+There is a limit to the amount of carbon that a forest can absorb, based on the number of trees intact and the availability of water which enables the trees to grow.
+Forests take in carbon dioxide during the process of photosynthesis and create oxygen, but studies of the world’s northern forests indicate that trees above the tropical regions cannot absorb as much carbon dioxide as they could in the past.

 As we cut down trees to make way for human industry, this greatly impacts the ability of the forest system to trap and sequester carbon dioxide from the atmosphere.
 The process of burning trees to clear forest areas also releases all of the absorbed carbon stored by trees and other plants back into the atmosphere.
 Simply put, less trees equals more carbon.
 Unless we drastically change the current rates at which we are creating greenhouse gases, we are set to experience rapid warming and the most severe impacts of climate change if the world’s rainforests are not protected.
 The northern forests might not be able to absorb the majority of our carbon dioxide, but NASA and NCAR believe the tropical rainforests will continue to absorb a large share of greenhouse gases.
 At current rates, the world’s plant life can absorb about 30 percent of the world’s greenhouse gas emissions, but as we slash and burn more forest – this number drops.
 It is estimated that if we do not change the rapid rate of deforestation, the world’s rainforests will disappear in the next 100 years.